christopherhesse/rethinkgo/README.md

         r.Table("marvel").Map(r.Row.Attr("strength").Mul(2))

 * Go does not have optional args, most optional args are either require or separate methods.
-    * A convenience method named ".GetById()" has been added for that common case
+    * A convenience method .GetById(string) has been added for that common case
     * .Atomic(bool) and .Overwrite(bool) are methods on write queries
     * .UseOutdated(bool) is a method on any Table() or other Expression (will apply to all tables already specified)
-    * TableCreate() has a variant called TableCreateSpec(TableSpec) which takes a TableSpec instance specifying the parameters for the table
+    * .TableCreate(string) has a variant called TableCreateSpec(TableSpec) which takes a TableSpec instance specifying the parameters for the table